evgenyneu/siba-destination-aws-s3/README.md

 # Overview

-This is a plugin for a [SIBA backup and restore utility](https://github.com/evgenyneu/siba).
-It is used to keep backups in Amazon S3 cloud storage.
+This is a plugin for [SIBA backup and restore utility](https://github.com/evgenyneu/siba).
+It allows to use Amazon S3 as backup destination.

 ## Installation